Functions of Management

 The first function, planning, is the base or foundation upon which all other functions should build.
 Without proper planning a businesses??™ foundation will end up crumbling due to the weight of the other three functions.
 Planning takes a quick picture of the past, the present, and provides insight into the future.
 Future planning will help management make sound decisions that will determine the course of action that needs to be taken in order to maintain and achieve a specific goal.
 The second function is organization.
 Management must be able to organize all departments and resources to take appropriate action on the decisions made in the planning stage.
 The third function, or leading, is another important management function.
 To be a good leader a manager must set forth an example that his or her employees will follow.
 To be a good leader, the manager must set goals and provide incentives to achievement by using the proper functions that this essay outlines.
 The last function is controlling the workforce.
 Controlling is a function that each manager must utilize to motivate his or her employees.

 If a manager is successful in the four functions (planning, organization, leading, and controlling) then the business will also be successful.
 Managers need to remember that without proper planning even the best laid plans to accomplish specific tasks will crumble as the weight of the task and deadline presses.
 Currently at Batesville Tool and Die the planning function is very important to the success of the company since the metal industry is not as stable as in previous years.
 This instability is due to the recent decline in the customer base especially the automotive and aerospace bases.
 Staying ahead of new research is very important to Batesville Tool and Die so that the company can continue to reach new plateaus.
 Since Batesville Tool and Die is a global company many new factors exist outside of the company??™s control that affect planning.
 Therefore, research is essential to the company??™s survival in the global business world.
-Go to write my dissertation service and make on order online
+Go to and make on order online

 Organizing is another critical issue when a global environment is in consideration.
 On average Batesville Tool and Die produces 1.2 million dollars worth of metal stamping each week.
 Most of the products will end up on cars and in various types of kitchen appliances.
 Organization allows the company to provide an operation that runs smoothly and provides a service that can complete in a global world.
 Dedication of employees and management allows establishment within the global world and the team a way to overcome negative situations and achieve a positive outcome.